 Northern Ireland has some amazing golf courses.
-Royal County Down, which is on the coast, has some absolutely captivating scenery, at the base of base of Slieve Donard, one of the Mourne Mountains.
+Royal County Down, which is on the coast, has some absolutely captivating scenery, at the base of Slieve Donard, one of the Mourne Mountains.

 Not too far away is the Royal Portrush Golf Club, in Co.
 Antrim.
 This is home to one of the best and most challenging links golf courses in the world, the Dunluce Links, and the Valley Links.
 It is the only club in Ireland to have hosted the British Open.
 According to Val Smyth, a member of the winning Irish team at the European Seniors’ Team Championships in 2007, this course offers “a great challenge for golfers.
 The scenery is absolutely amazing.”